puli/composer-plugin/README.md

 PHP >= 5.3.9

-This plugin integrates [Composer] into the [Puli Repository Manager].
-Whenever you install or update your Composer dependencies, a Puli repository is generated from the puli.json files of the installed packages:
+This plugin integrates [Composer] with the [Puli Repository Manager].
+Whenever you install or update your Composer dependencies, a [Puli resource repository] and [discovery] are built from the puli.json files of all installed packages:

 ```json
 {